 If you think this person is in jail, you can call the jail find out if they’ve been arrested.

 If you think you might have a warrant out for your arrest, you can check the court records on the Livingston County court website or you can call the jail directly.
 You have to have the person’s first and last name.
 You can also go to the local jail and ask the officer in charge.
 You should know that if there is a warrant for your arrest, you should be prepared to get taken into custody immediately.

 If you know the person’s name, and possibly an arrest date, contact the Livingston County jail, either by phone, go there in person, or find out online.
 Records of arrests are public record and these records are available to anyone.

 A Civil Process is when you get served with legal papers, such as court orders.
 You can access civil process orders by going to the Livingston County Sheriff’s office, online or by phone.

 All convicted sex offenders are required to be registered on the sex offender databases required by the area they live in.
 The people on these databases have been tried by jury and convicted in a court of law of a sex offense.
 You are able to view this information online, but keep in mind that you will not see the actual address, but only the address block of the address that they registered.

 Court Records are public, and are accessible by anyone.
 These records include a case file that contains a docket and any documents filed in your case.
 You can access court records online, or at the Livingston County Clerk of Court office in the jurisdiction where the case was filed.

 Each state keeps a record of someone’s criminal background.
 These databases are all connected and you can track criminal backgrounds from other states.
-You are able to go to county courthouse and check in person, or check the website.
+You are able to go to the county courthouse and check in person or you can check the website.
 It helps to know which county the crime occurred in, and in the event that it was in a different state entirely, you may have to pay for a more intensive search.

 - Drug offenses.